Srikanth-ami/easyssh/readme.md

 #
 # Build Web Based SSH Ternimal using python flask paramiko

+This app using are python, html, css, yml, dockerfile all togeather.
 ## Just Run all Command on Step by Steps
 #### Requirement for this project
 - OS: Ubuntu 22.x.x